Burundi says president Nkurunziza has died of heart attack

-NAIROBI, Kenya — Burundi's President Pierre Nkurunziza has died of a heart attack at age 56, the government announced Tuesday, ending a 15-year-rule marked by deadly political violence and a historic withdrawal from the International Criminal Court.
+NAIROBI, Kenya — Burundi’s President Pierre Nkurunziza died of a heart attack on Monday, June 8, 2020, the government announced Tuesday, ending a 15-year-rule marked by deadly political violence and a historic withdrawal from the International Criminal Court.
+He was 56.

 The statement posted on social media said the president was admitted to a hospital overnight Saturday after not feeling well.
 He appeared better Sunday but “to very great surprise” his health abruptly worsened Monday morning, and several hours of effort failed to revive him.

-Nkurunziza's death comes weeks before president-elect ruling party candidate Evariste Ndayishimiye was expected to be sworn in after winning the May election.
-It was not immediately clear what the government's steps will be and a spokesman was not available for comment.
+Nkurunziza’s death comes weeks before president-elect Evariste Ndayishimiye of the ruling party was expected to be sworn in after winning the May election.
+It was not immediately clear what the government’s steps will be.

+“According to Burundi’s constitution, when a president dies in office before handing over power, the speaker of parliament takes over and organizes a fresh election.
+But I think the leadership will ignore this requirement and go with Evariste Ndayishimiye,” said David Gakunzi, a Burundian author.

 Burundi’s government has denied allegations it targets its people, calling them malicious propaganda by dissidents.

-Nkrurunziza "leaves behind a legacy of ruthless repression," said Lewis Mudge, Central Africa director at Human Rights Watch.
-"He ruled through fear to erect a system synonymous with the worst human rights abuses: extrajudicial killings, torture, disappearances, and the systematic crushing of dissent."
+Nkurunziza “leaves behind a legacy of ruthless repression,” said Lewis Mudge, Central Africa director at Human Rights Watch.
+“He ruled through fear to erect a system synonymous with the worst human rights abuses: extrajudicial killings, torture, disappearances and the systematic crushing of dissent.”

-Burundi must investigate the crimes committed during Nkurunziza's rule, said Mudge.
-"As long as these abuses go unpunished," he said, "this dark legacy will hang over Burundi for many years to come."
+Burundi must investigate the crimes, Mudge said.
+“As long as these abuses go unpunished, this dark legacy will hang over Burundi for many years to come.”

 (0) entries